dimauromattia/SingletScalar_DM/docs/source/examples_gallery/plot_annihilation_cross_section.rst

 Annihilation cross section
 ==========================

-Calculate the annihilation cross section, :math:`\langle \sigma v angle` for the various annihilation channels of the model.
+Calculate the annihilation cross section, :math:`\langle \sigma v \rangle` for the various annihilation channels of the model.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-12